ycoroneos/LightDraw/paper/LIDR_detailed.md

 dispatched to the gpu in order to render the light volumes.
 Instead a full-screen quad is rendered and, for every single fragment on the quad, its world-space position is recovered from multiplying the NDC coordinated with the camera's inverse ProjectionView matrix.
-World-space depth is recovered by simply looking it up from the depth buffer that was generated earlier.
+NDC depth is recovered by looking it up from the depth buffer generated earlier.
 This is a complicated step, so I will walk through the code below:

 Reconstruct scenepos in clip space:
 ````